Frequently Asked Questions

 No. At the moment only cases that are reported online can be tracked online.

 I have an account and have created a password but it still won’t let me log in to the site?

-In order to sign in to your account you will have also had to click the link in our validation email that confirms your account creation.
+In order to sign in to your account you will have also had to use our validation email link that confirms your account creation.
 Please ensure you do this before attempting to sign in.

 What do you do with my information?

-By providing your details and creating a West Midlands Police account you will be able to report incidents online, upload evidence, and track the progress of your incident at any time.
+By providing your details and creating an account you will be able to report incidents online, upload evidence, and track the progress of your incident at any time.
 We will only use your information to contact you in relation to your case and we will never share your personal details with any other parties without your prior permission.

 Is your website secure?

-The West Midlands Police website is a secure and safe environment which conforms to all UK and international standards.
-The information stored by our website is held within UK data centres, operated by UK government security-cleared staff.
+Our site is a secure and safe environment which conforms to all UK and international standards.
+The information stored by us is held within UK data centres, operated by UK government security-cleared staff.